Kickboxer 2: Release

-Theatrical

 Kickboxer 2 was given a limited release theatrically in the United States by Trimark Pictures in June 1991, grossing $1,250,712 at the box office.

 Home media

 HBO Home Video released it on VHS and laserdisc the same year.
 In the Philippines, the film was released by Pioneer Films on July 4, 1991.

 The film was released on DVD by Lionsgate in 2003.

 Reception

-Critical response

-In comparison to the 1989 Van Damme original, the film was not initially well received.
+In comparison to the 1989 Van Damme original, the film was not well received.
 TV Guide opined: "From its opening moments it's obvious that Kickboxer 2 is struggling under the leaden weight of humorlessness.
 This is the movie that absolutely no one wanted to see: a kickboxing movie that takes itself dead serious".

+On Rotten Tomatoes it has an approval rating of 20% based on reviews from 5 critics.